 The deadline for proposals is May 8, 2017.

 To help you prepare, we’ll explain our programming selection process (including any updates), discuss different types of programming commonly seen at Sirens, and show you how to put together a strong programming proposal.
 Here’s the first thing you should know:

 Everyone who is eligible to attend Sirens is eligible to present at Sirens.

 Your voice is important.

 Presenting is not an activity just for published authors, or professors, or professionals.
 The programming for Sirens is presented by attendees because the perspectives and inquiries of attendees are important.
-Readers, authors, moms, publishers, cousins, scientists, psychologists, friends, mathematicians, librarians, historians—and any other broad category you might be able to think of—all have interesting perspectives to share.
+Readers, authors, moms, publishers, cousins, scientists, psychologists, friends, mathematicians, librarians, historians, heroines—and any other sort of attendee you might be able to think of—all have interesting perspectives to share.

-This year’s theme is lovers, and we hope you’ll consider how that’s reflected in fantasy.
-We’ll also be happy to receive programming proposals more generally applicable to women in fantasy, and presentations might focus on particular authors, stories, or themes, related topics in gender studies and community, the business and enjoyment of books, and so on.
-For inspiration, take a look at what attendees have presented over the last seven years.
+This year’s theme is women who work magic, and we hope you’ll consider how that’s reflected in fantasy literature.
+We’ll also be happy to receive programming proposals more generally applicable to women and gender in fantasy literature, and presentations might focus on particular authors, stories, or themes, related topics in gender studies and community, the business and enjoyment of books, and so on.
+For inspiration, take a look at what attendees have presented over the last eight years.

 Here are some quick facts and answers to frequently asked questions about programming for Sirens: